-(to be taken when approved)
+• •

 EDUC 574 Current Issues in Education 3

-EDUC 589A Research for Educators,
+EDUC 589A Research for Educators:

 Beginning Process 2

-EDUC 589B Research for Educators
+EDUC 589B Research for Educators:

-Final Reporting 1
+Finish Reporting 1

-36 post-baccalaureate units Total
+Total 36 post-baccalaureate units

-Master of Arts in Education: Teaching degree can only be posted after the student has filed for a Preliminary Credential.
+Master of Arts in Education: Teaching can only be posted after the student has completed requirements for a Preliminary Credential.

-\EDUC 589A is a prerequisite for EDUC 589B and along with EDUC 574 should be taken last in the program.
+EDUC 589A is a prerequisite for EDUC 589B and along with EDUC 574 should be taken last in the program.